Chapter 12: Entomology

 Founded in 1859, 430 members.
 For professionals and amateurs.
 Publishes Entomological News, Memoirs of the American Entomological Society, and Transactions of the American Entomological Society.
 The Web site is primarily for membership information.

 Founded in 1969, 775 members.
 “An international organization devoted to the study of all aspects of systematics and biology of beetles of the world.”
 Publishes The Coleopterists Bulletin.
-Web site includes "Beetle Links", "Beetle Conservation", "Beetle Newsletters" (PDF files of newsletters published by the society)
+Web site includes resource links and membership information.

 Founded 1868, 550 members.
 Publishes The Canadian Entomologist, Bulletin of the Entomological Society of Canada, Memoirs of the Entomological Society of Canada, Occasional Publications.
 Web site includes downloadable version of Common Names of Insects in Canada (zip file), information on entomology in Canada, and entomological links as well as membership information.